Tullverket

 Can I count the time it takes me to drive my car home as part of the period of use?

-If you are immigrating, you may not count the time of transport as part of the period of use.
+No. The time of transport cannot be counted as part of the period of use.

 How many cars am I allowed to bring in as personal belongings?